Trask River Fish Report for 6-10-2019

 Lake Selmac: Fishing Has Been Good

-Lost Creek Reservoir: Fishing Continues to Be Good
+Lost Creek Lake: Fishing Continues to Be Good

 Canby Pond: Last Stocked April 29th